Robust Control Toolbox™ commands let you apply the powerful methods of

 H∞ synthesis to

 SISO and MIMO control design problems.
-You can use
+Commands such as

 |Compute H-infinity optimal controller|